 - Timeframe: Realism and feasibility of the internship project (including a description of the anticipated activities and the number of hours expected to be spent at the host environment)

 - Quality of the host environment (expertise; networking; access to material, documentary, financial or other resources, etc.)

 - Planned supervision methods

-The evaluation committee recommends a funding period based on the proposed time frame and the objectives of the internship.
+The evaluation committee can recommend a funding period based on the proposed time frame and the objectives of the internship.
 Consequently, the recommended length of the internship may differ from that indicated in the application.

 The number of recommended applications that receive funding will depend on the availability of funding for the program.

-BSMP recipients must continue to be enrolled as full-time students in their program of study for the duration of the internship – the institution will be asked to provide proof of full-time enrolment.
-The Fonds must be advised of any change in status before it is implemented.
+BSMP recipients must continue to be enrolled as full-time students in their program of study for the duration of the internship.
+The Fonds must be advised immediately of any change in status during it is implemented.

 A BSMP scholarship cannot be held concurrently with any other scholarship providing funding for the same internship project.

-However, concurrent funding is permitted with a master’s or PhD merit scholarship from the Fonds de recherche Société et culture or the Social Sciences and Humanities Research Council of Canada (SSHRC).
+However, concurrent funding is permitted with a master’s or PhD merit scholarship from the Fonds de recherche Société et culture or the Social Sciences and Humanities Research Council of Canada (non-exhaustive list).

 The provisions set out in this document apply to the 2023-2024 fiscal year.